-The public response to this video highlighted the potential risks of wildlife interactions, but also the unnecessary cruel reaction of the guide swinging the cheetah by its hind leg and trying to kick it.
+The public response to this video highlighted the potential risks of wildlife interactions, but also the unnecessary cruel reaction of the guide swinging the cheetah by its hind leg and trying to kick it – see screenshots below taken of the video.
 Fortunately, he never managed to engage with the cheetah.

 Since the video broke on social media, Tenikwa released an official statement apologising for the guide’s behaviour.
 Although the statement gives a very thorough explanation of the incident, it finished with a very unusual phrase.

 We would like to highlight that none of our programs at Tenikwa allow any tourist initiated interactions with our Cats.